valerioleo/website/docs/examples/understanding-hello-multiply.md

 1. The host creates a Prover object, passing it the ELF path and method ID for `multiply`.

 2. The host makes sure that the guest can read the two numbers being multiplied.
-The function `prover.add_input()` sends the host-defined numbers to the guest.
+The function `prover.add_input_u32_slice()` sends the host-defined numbers to the guest.

 The host then calls the prover's `run()` method.
 The prover executes a compiled binary of the guest program, which sets in motion the process of generating a trace and producing a receipt.
 As the guest binary executes, the zkVM performs the following steps, as dictated by the code in `multiply.rs`: